SpicyCookies/brewery_db_api_test_service/README.md

 A small Open API Search test project that utilizes the Open Brewery DB API https://www.openbrewerydb.org/ for retrieving breweries by state and type.
 This was a project done as part of the interview process for Hotel Engine.

+### IMPORTANT NOTES:
+* This project was built in a week.
+The design was hastily planned.
+* I am not planning on updating this project.
+This project will be utilized as a resource.

 # Installation
 To set up the service, run this command: `bin/setup`
 ## Local Run